qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. index::
    single:menus

-The menu bar provides access to various |qg| features using a standard hierarchical menu.
+The menu bar provides access to various QGIS features using a standard hierarchical menu.
 The top-level menus and a summary of some of the menu options are listed below, together with the associated icons as they appear on the toolbar, and keyboard shortcuts.
 The shortcuts presented in this section are the defaults; however, keyboard shortcuts can also be configured manually using the :guilabel:`Configure shortcuts` dialog, opened from :menuselection:`Settings --> Configure Shortcuts...`.

 Although most menu options have a corresponding tool and vice-versa, the menus are not organized exactly like the toolbars.
 The toolbar containing the tool is